How to Make Perfectly Crispy Falafel

 Frequently Asked Questions

-Can I Use Canned Chickpeas to Make Falafel?
+Can I Use Canned Chickpeas or Previously Cooked Chickpeas to Make Falafel?

 Soaked dried beans are much firmer and have starch in them so they add texture to the falafel, don’t turn mushy, and hold together without extra binders (like flour or egg).
 When I substituted canned chickpeas in this recipe, the falafel literally vanished in the oil, it just disintegrated.
 To get around this, I needed to add flour, which did help the falafel stay together in the oil, and I achieved a nice brown exterior, but the middle was mushy and all one texture.
 Not anything like the falafel in our photos with bits of chickpea, onion, and herbs.